NxPKG/khulnasoft-docs/content/cloudflare-one/identity/devices/_index.md

 #### Service provider checks

-When setting up a [service-to-service integration](/cloudflare-one/identity/devices/service-providers/), you will choose a polling frequency to determine how often Cloudflare will query the third-party API.
+When setting up a [service-to-service integration](/cloudflare-one/identity/devices/service-providers/), you will choose a polling frequency to determine how often Khulnasoft will query the third-party API.
 To set the polling frequency via the API, use the [`interval`](/api/operations/device-posture-integrations-update-device-posture-integration) parameter.